kenba/via-httplib/docs/Client_Configuration.md

 ## Response Parser Parameters

 These parameters affect how the parser identifies invalid HTTP response.
+They are very similar to the request parser parameters used by the server.
-Note: the default values for responses are as tolerant as they can be.
+However, they are not currently configurable, the default response values are as tolerant as they can be.

 | Parameter         | Default | Description                                         |
 |-------------------|---------|-----------------------------------------------------|